dominikj111/Weaver-Desktop/docs/STRATEGIC_ANALYSIS.md

 ### A Platform for System Reproducibility

-Like Git is for code, SystemWeaver could be for system state:
+Like Git is for code, Weaver Desktop could be for system state:

 - Version control for system configs
 - Share and fork profiles